c4tandl/ctl/src/markdown/pages/how-we-teach-and-learn/enrichment.md

 ---
 path: enrichment
-date: 2021-10-06T12:35:38.975Z
+date: 2023-03-21T13:29:49.729Z
 title: Enrichment
 sort: 5
 nav: how-we-teach-and-learn
 ---

-* weekly music classes in grades K-4 taught by musician Kaity Newell; drama in grades 5-8 directed by Katy Inman; and student-led performances and productions
+* weekly music classes in grades K-4 taught by musician Kaity Newell; drama in grades 5-8 directed by Angela Lathem-Ballard; and student-led performances and productions
 * twice-weekly physical education on the field and in the gym
 * a school literary magazine
 * daily, whole-school morning meetings that create a community as children and teachers chat about current events and natural phenomena, celebrate birthdays, sing, read poems, and laugh together